ABOUT ARMY ROTC

 Army ROTC students who receive an Army ROTC scholarship or enter the Army ROTC Advanced Course incur an eight-year period of service with the Army.

-- You can serve full time in the Army for three years (four years for scholarship winners), with the balance in the Individual Ready Reserve (IRR).
+- You can serve full time in the Army for three years (four years for scholarship winners), with the remaining years in the Individual Ready Reserve (IRR).

 - Selected Cadets may choose to serve part time in the U.S. Army Reserve or Army National Guard while pursuing a civilian career.

 It's an experience that you can't get anywhere else, and your leadership skills will be challenged every day.
-Contact your campus Military Science department for more specific details on your Army ROTC service commitment.
+Contact the Admissions and Scholarship Officer for more specific details on your Army ROTC service commitment.

 Enrolling in the Army ROTC Basic Course does NOT involve a commitment of service to the Army unless you have received an Army ROTC scholarship.